lunch-money/ethereum-to-lunch-money/README.md

 - **MORALIS_API_KEY**: [set up a key here](https://moralis.io/).
 Used for token discovery as the primary method.
 Moralis provides comprehensive ERC20 token discovery.
 - **ETHERSCAN_API_KEY**: [set up a key here](https://etherscan.io/apis).
 Used as a fallback for token discovery if Moralis fails.
 Etherscan provides token transfer event discovery.

 These lookups will return a list of all tokens the wallets have ever encountered, including test tokens and possibly tokens associated with scams.
 To further reduce the cost of balance lookups the list of discovered tokens is filtered against the list provided by 1inch, a decentralized exchange aggregator, that maintains a list of tokens with good reputations and liquidity.
-Filtering the list of all tokens ever used by the wallet against 1inch further reduces cost by eliminating tokens not on the provisioned network, or those that don't meet reputation standards
+Filtering the list of all tokens ever used by the wallet against 1inch further reduces cost by eliminating tokens not on the provisioned network, or those that don't meet reputation standards.

+We use a static list of tokens from 1inch, generated at the time the library is released, as the filter.

 Once the list of tokens contained in a wallet is obtained, the ethers library is used to obtain the balances for these tokens.
 Ethers uses one or more Ethereum Service Providers.
 It is recommended to provision API Key for both of the following service providers which are used in a primary/secondary fashion:
 - **ALCHEMY_API_KEY**: [set up a key here](https://dashboard.alchemy.com/).
 This is the recommended service to use.
 - **INFURA_API_KEY**: [set up a key here](https://developer.metamask.io/).
 If set with Alchemy, it will be used as a secondary.

-While it is possible to perform initialization and balance lookups without setting any of these API keys it is strongly recommended to set all of them.
+While it is possible to perform initialization and balance lookups without setting any of these API keys it is strongly recommended to set all of them.x

 Net/Net when properly provisioned, this service will provide Lunch Money users with ethereum wallet balances for tokens on the network specified by Lunch Money (the default mainnet) and that have a well established reputation with 1inch.